-Understanding the syndrome, figuring out the reasons you hide in the closet when it’s time to go to work and making corrections can help you shine and eventually live a lot better life.
+Understanding the syndrome, figuring out the reasons you hide in the closet when it’s time to go to work, and making proper corrections can help you shine and eventually live a lot better life.
 And hey, it will also be great for your folks because they’ll finally have time for themselves.

 What You Should Know About This Syndrome?

-If you feel like a total fraud and if you’re deliberately taking sick leaves because you don’t have the gut to face reality, understanding the different levels of impostor syndrome can help you keep your job, finally start the business you always dreamed of, or ask a girl on a date.
+If you feel like a total fraud and if you’re deliberately taking sick leaves because you don’t have the gut to face reality, understanding the different levels of impostor syndrome can help you keep your job, finally start the business you have always dreamed of, or ask a girl on a date.

 Yes, there are a couple of impostor syndrome stages.